 Without this step, your model is just a nice little pet project, useful for demonstration purposes.
 Models cannot serve large applications from a developer’s laptop.
 What happens when the laptop is turned off?
 Or if it’s stolen?

-When are machine learning models deployed?
+When are ML models deployed?

 Machine learning models are deployed when they have been successful in the development stage—where the accuracy is considered acceptable on a dataset not used for development (also known as validation data).
 Also, the known faults of the model should be clearly documented before deployment.